How to Get Document Info from Local Disk in C# .NET

 Where can I download GroupDocs.Watermark for .NET?

-How do I get a temporary license?
+How do I get a temporary license for testing?

 Is there a free trial available?